Medication

 I took SSRIs, and they did help me.
 In particular, they made my brain feel numb, which meant each OCD thought registered as less threatening.
 As a result, the anxiety these thoughts normally triggered was reduced.

 This experience reflects what I described earlier as the numbness effect.
-The medication did not stop the intrusive thoughts themselves — they still appeared in my mind — but the emotional impact was blunted/reduced
+The medication did not stop the intrusive thoughts themselves — they still appeared in my mind — but the emotional impact was blunted/reduced.

 Importantly, this numbness did not mean I lost the ability to think clearly or function in daily life.
 I could still use my intellect at work and remain fully aware in situations that required attention, such as crossing busy roads.

 If your anxiety is severe enough, you should seriously consider taking them.
-When they work, they can reduce the anxiety significantly
+When they work, they can reduce the anxiety significantly.

 SSRIs do have drawbacks, in the form of side-effects.
-When you first start taking them, it is common to get things like diarrhoea, headaches, feeling disorientated etc. These side effects tend to go by around two weeks for most people
+When you first start taking them, it is common to get things like diarrhoea, headaches, feeling disorientated etc.

 Other Medications

 These are Pregabalin and Propranolol.
 They both have less side-effects compared to SSRIs, but the reduction in anxiety is also a lot less.
 I took Propranolol first, and the reduction in anxiety was around 2%.
 I stopped taking that and then tried Pregabalin, and the anxiety was reduced by around 3% to 4%.
 These medications did not help me significantly enough when I was taking them, so I ended up taking SSRIs.
-But it could be different for you
+But it could be different for you.

 Short-Term Sedative Medications